Ultrastrong light-matter interaction in a multimode photonic crystal

-where the first summation takes into account the on-site energy given by the resonator frequency $\omega_j$, and the second summation accounts for the tunneling of microwave excitations between nearest neighbor oscillators with a tunneling rate $t_{i,j}$.
-These terms can be easily extracted from the capacitance and inductance matrices in the circuit model
+where the first summation accounts for the on-site energy given by the resonator frequency $\omega_j$, and the second summation describes the tunneling of microwave excitations between nearest neighbor oscillators with a tunneling rate $t_{i,j}$.
+These terms are extracted from the capacitance and inductance matrices in the circuit model

-Describing the photonic crystal in this tight-binding model provides a more intuitive representation which we will adopt for modeling transport through the lattice doped with an impurity.
+Describing the photonic crystal in this tight-binding model provides a more intuitive representation which we will adopt for modeling transport through the lattice coupled to an artificial atom.